-However, you might be self-isolating or simply not keen to head out at the moment due to the Covid-19 situation.
+However, you might not be keen to head out at the moment due to the Covid-19 situation.
 If that’s the case, the internet is your friend and we have many suggestions to help.

-Bear in mind that Britain’s bike shops are experiencing extremely high demand at the moment, largely as a result of people wanting to keep off public transport, so in many cases there’s limited stock availability.
+Bear in mind that Britain’s bike shops are experiencing extremely high demand at the moment, largely as a result of people wanting to keep off public transport, so there’s limited availability.
 This means that there are fewer bargains to be had than in previous years; shops just aren't struggling to shift stock.

 On top of that, delivery services are at full stretch coping with demand, so our advice would be to get on the case immediately to make sure you get what you’re after.

 Gloves are another Christmas favourite and every cyclist needs to keep their hands warm.
-The Sportful Fiandre Light gloves (£45) are windproof and grippy.
-For more glove related gift ideas check out our Guide to winter cycling gloves.
+The Stolen Goat Climb & Conquer 4 Season gloves (£35) are windproof and waterproof.
+For more glove-related gift ideas check out our Guide to winter cycling gloves.

 Socks?
 Christmas?
 It’s traditional.
-Most cyclists will be only too happy to get a pair of cycling socks – there’s loads to choose from too (check out our cycling sock guide) but you certainly wouldn’t go wrong with these M20 Merino Crew Compression socks which combine the comfort of merino wool with the benefits of a bit of compression.
-Another big plus with socks is that they give you options – you can buy one pair, or multiples: different colours, winter and summer so they can be a stocking filler or a main present.
+Most cyclists will be only too happy to get a pair of cycling socks – there are loads to choose from too (check out our cycling sock guide).
+You certainly wouldn’t go wrong with these Monton Pro Suutu Merino Socks which are extremely warm and comfy across a wide temperature range.

-You can also give the gift of gadgetry without blowing the budget in the form of a multi-tool, they're analogue …and they're cool and they're a gift that no cyclist will ever be disappointed with, no matter how many they already have.
-The Topeak PT 30 Multi-tool impressed us recently - every function you could possibly need for £39.99, but you can get very snazzy and capable multi-tools for half that too.
+You can also give the gift of gadgetry without blowing the budget in the form of a multi-tool.
+They're cool and will always be welcome.
+The Topeak Alien X Multitool impressed us recently – loads of up-to-date functions for £54.99, but you can get very capable multi-tools for half that too.
 For more multi-tool buying options check out our guide to 12 of the best.

-For even more cycling gift ideas check out our other 2020 Guides to Christmas gifts for cyclists - there's should be something there for everyone.
+For even more cycling gift ideas check out our other 2021 Christmas gift guides.
+There's something there for everyone.

-Right, that's our gift suggestions but what do the big cycling retailers and online brands have to offer this Christmas?
-And more importantly how long have you got to place your order…?
+Right, those are our gift suggestions but what do the big cycling retailers and online brands have to offer this Christmas, and when do you need to place your order?

-The final recommended dates for International Economy delivery in time for Christmas have already come and gone, unfortunately, although you can still post International Standard and all International Tracking and Signature Services to some overseas destinations.
+The final recommended dates for International Economy delivery in time for Christmas have already come and gone, although you may still be able to post International Standard and International Tracking and Signature Services to some destinations.
 Be careful, though, because the dates are different for different countries.

 Most retailers will do all they can to get stock out in time for Christmas, although you’ll probably need to pay extra if you leave it really late.
 There are delivery details for various online stores down below.

 Wiggle has a Gift Finder service that helps you decide on presents.
-You tap in that you’d like a gift for a cyclist (as opposed to a runner, swimmer, or various other options) and then select whether they’re a roadie, mountain biker, commuter or recreational rider, and whether they’re male or female.
-Finally, you input the amount you’d like to spend.
+You tell it that you’d like a gift for a cyclist (as opposed to a runner, swimmer, or various other options) and then select whether they’re a roadie, mountain biker, commuter or recreational rider and whether they’re male or female.
+Finally, you choose the price band.

-Many other online stores have similar schemes and they’re a pretty good option if you’re looking for ideas.
+Many other online stores have similar gift suggestion tools and they’re a good option if you’re looking for ideas.